-Modeling research within the Department of Energy’s (DOE) Office of Biological and Environmental Research (BER) is supported by BER’s Earth and Environmental Systems Modeling (EESM) program.
+Modeling research within the Department of Energy’s (DOE) Biological and Environmental Research (BER) Program is supported by BER’s Earth and Environmental Systems Modeling (EESM) program.
 This program develops and demonstrates advanced modeling and simulation capabilities to improve understanding of significant drivers, feedbacks, and uncertainties within the integrated Earth system and enhance its predictability over multiple spatial and temporal scales.
 EESM investments focus on model development, model analysis, and understanding the role of multisector interactions with the physical-human system.

 The Earth System Model Development program area supports the Energy Exascale Earth System Model (E3SM) and its subcomponents to address the research community’s more challenging science questions, such as those involving water cycle science, cloud-aerosol interactions, ice-sheet physics and dynamics, biogeochemical cycles, ocean-eddy dynamics, and the interdependence of low-frequency variability and extreme weather.
 E3SM’s aim is to push the frontier of high-resolution simulation of extreme Earth system phenomena and components across scales and disciplines.

 The Regional and Global Model Analysis (RGMA) program area seeks to enhance a predictive understanding of variability and change within the Earth system by advancing capabilities to design, evaluate, diagnose, and analyze global and regional Earth system model simulations informed by observations.
 RGMA focuses on predictability across a wide range of temporal and spatial scales using a multimodel approach and a hierarchy of models, data management architectures, uncertainty characterization, and diagnostic measures.
 Activities examine interactions and feedbacks across the weather-climate spectrum.